nuwave/lighthouse/docs/6/security/validation.md

 )
 ```

-### Custom Validation Attribute
+### Custom Validation Attributes

-You can customize the attribute for a validation message.
+You can customize the name of the attribute that will be included in the validation message.

 ```graphql
 type Mutation {